Kruptein/PlanarAlly/README.md

 The aura colour is by default fully transparent as this is usually what you want for lightsources, but you can change this to whatever your heart desires.

+Additionally a private annotation can be added to any shape you own.
+This annotation will appear at the top of your screen whenever you hover over the shape with your mouse (even if it is not selected).
+This is visible for all owners (and the DM).
+I see this mostly as a very handy quick DM annotation tool but it's also available for players.

 ### User management

 A basic user system is present which allows anyone to register or login to the website.